 It was a life-changing ‘aha’ moment.
 It suddenly hit me that my mindless actions could literally have life or death consequences.
 I said, simply, “You’re right,” then moved over and let him pass.

-That incident led to profound soul-searching and, ultimately, to the following 3-step road rage rehab plan that has stood the test of time…
+That incident led to profound soul-searching and, ultimately, to the following 3-step road rage rehab plan – a plan that has stood the test of time for me and my clients, and may be of some use to you:

-- The next step was to identify what was causing my angry reaction and deal with it.
-I had to find a way to defuse or avoid the anger that got me into trouble – not to stuff it because I knew that’s unhealthy – but to pre-empt it…to take anger out of the equation entirely.
+2. The next step was to identify what was causing my angry reaction and deal with it.
+I had to find a way to defuse or avoid the anger that got me into trouble – not to stuff it because that’s unhealthy – but to pre-empt it…to take anger out of the equation entirely.

 I knew that fear played a role, but why did I respond to fear with anger and combat-readiness?
 Why didn’t I move to safety in another lane as a first response?
 Did I think that would look cowardly?
 Was it all about demonstrating my fearlessness to this complete stranger?
 (Really?)
 After considerable thought it occurred to me that the trigger for my anger was simply making a knee-jerk negative assumption about the other driver – assuming he was a bad guy, a bully, out to harass me and others.
 Someone who needed to be taught a lesson.